krasch/quickargs/README.md

 ###### python main.py -model.thresholds='[0.0, 0.5, 1.0]'

+(take care to use ' ' around your command line arguments if they include spaces)

 ```
 {'thresholds': [0.0, 0.5, 1.0]}
 ```

-(take care to use ' ' around your command line arguments if you include spaces in them)

 #### However, types within sequences are not enforced